brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Preparation & Planning

+I chose to climb with INKA as they are by far the biggest operator on the mountain.
+They charge $4,600 for logistics, guiding and food.
+I had to book my park permit seperately for $600 which was done online.
+I also

 Logistics begin in Mendoza, Argentina.
-Permits are a bureaucratic necessity involving local bank payments and in-person visits to the park office.
 For this expedition, I climbed with INKA, whose $4,600 fee included logistics, guides, and the $600 permit.
 I opted for their 15-day "extended" itinerary, allowing for two extra days of acclimatization at base camp—a decision that proved vital.

 I had been training since climbing Elbrus in 2024, running marathons and completing multiple 5,000m+ peaks in the months prior.
 However, gear was my biggest headache.
 After a partner had to cancel, I had to courier my 150L duffel from Ireland to Santiago and navigate a nightmare of customs delays before finally flying it to Mendoza.